-Trump loyalist who posted offensive tweets gets Pentagon job
+Trump loyalists get top Pentagon jobs after Esper firing

-WASHINGTON (AP) — A Trump loyalist and former Fox News commentator has been moved into the Pentagon’s top policy job, defense officials said Tuesday, just a few months after he failed to get through Senate confirmation because of offensive remarks he made, including about Islam.
+WASHINGTON (AP) — A day after President Donald Trump fired Defense Secretary Mark Esper, three staunch loyalists to the president were named to top defense jobs.
+Among them was a former Fox News commentator who failed to get through Senate confirmation because of offensive remarks he made, including about Islam.

-Officials said Anthony Tata, a retired Army one-star general, will be performing the duties of the undersecretary for defense policy.
-James Anderson, who had been acting undersecretary, resigned on Tuesday, a day after President Donald Trump fired Defense Secretary Mark Esper.
-The officials spoke on condition of anonymity to discuss personnel issues.

-Tata’s move to the policy job came on Christopher Miller’s second day on the job as defense chief.
-The latest change sent reverberations through the building as nervous civilian and military personnel waited for the next shoe to drop.
-And it fuels concerns about efforts to politicize the military and raises fear about what the Trump administration may do in the months before President-elect Joe Biden takes office.
-Trump has refused to concede his election loss.
+The abrupt changes sent reverberations through the Pentagon as nervous civilian and military personnel waited for the next shoe to drop.
+And they fueled worries of a wider effort to drum out anyone considered not loyal enough to Trump.

+The unease was palpable inside the building throughout the day over concerns about what the Trump administration may do in the months before President-elect Joe Biden takes office and whether there will be a greater effort to politicize the historically apolitical military.
+While radical policy shifts seem unlikely before the Jan.
+20 inauguration, the changes could further damage prospects for a smooth transition already hampered by Trump’s refusal to concede his election loss.

+While the personnel changes added to the tumult in the wake of Esper’s departure, it’s not clear how much impact they could have on the massive Pentagon bureaucracy.
+The department is anchored by the tenet of civilian control of the military, and much of the day-to-day activities are conducted by career policy experts and military leaders in the U.S. and around the globe who adhere to a strict chain of command.

+Also, many of Trump’s policies and defense priorities have already been put in motion by Esper and his predecessors, guided by the Joint Chiefs of Staff, including the chairman, Army Gen. Mark Milley.
+All of those military leaders remain in place.

-Trump appointed Tata to the policy post earlier this year, but the Senate canceled a hearing on the nomination when it became clear that it would be difficult if not impossible to get him confirmed.
+This is Trump’s second attempt to secure the policy job for Tata.
+Earlier this year, Trump appointed Tata to the post, but the Senate canceled a hearing on the nomination when it became clear that it would be difficult if not impossible to get him confirmed.
 Tata withdrew his name from consideration for the job, which is the third-highest position in the department.
 Trump then appointed Tata to serve in the job of deputy undersecretary.

 There has been continuing tumult in the Pentagon’s policy shop.
 John Rood was forced to resign as undersecretary for policy in February after he drew White House ire for warning against the U.S. withholding aid to Ukraine, the issue that led to the president’s impeachment.